NuanpanTH/shopee_webscraping/README.md

 The second most-preferred store is INSSA.
 It offers a wide variety of brands with Korean/Japanese-inspired designs and a hint of minimalism – the design philosophy that has commonly seen in Thai households.

 Chaichana store is leading in the sales of microwaves and ovens intended for commercial and industrial purposes.
-The store’s most-purchased product is a 3,200 watt commercial oven which has a selling price of 8,000 baht.
-A nearly 3,000 items were sold as of November 2022.
+The store’s most-purchased product is a 3,200-watt commercial oven which has a selling price of 8,000 baht.
+It was reported that nearly 3,000 items were sold as of November 2022.